microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 * disable all PWMs first, either by holding down the RESET push button, or erasing the dsPIC firmware (we recommend the second option as it is safer)
 * then short press the "RESET protection" push button on the HMI interface.

-On the dsPIC, output over current protection using comparators and DAsC is also implemented as follows:
+On the dsPIC, output over current protection using comparators and DACs is also implemented as follows:
 * Current transformer phase A secondary sense tied to CMP1DAC (pin 22 of dsPIC)
 * Current transformer phase B secondary sense tied to CMP3DAC (pin 18 of dsPIC)